You can change your account number if you would like to get your tax refund deposited in a different account than the one stated in your tax return.

 - For businesses, the general manager, or whoever the general manager has given authority to, must confirm in writing that the account may be used.
 Documentation showing that the account belongs to the company must be attached.

 If the Tax Administration does not have any bank information for you or you do not have a suitable account, you’ll be sent a giro for payment.
-You can cash this at a post office and in most banks in Norway.
+You can cash this at a post office, Post in Stores and in most banks in Norway.

 Norwegian giros for payment cannot be used abroad.